Physics Major, B.A.

 Undergraduate Research

-All majors conduct at least one semester of research under the supervision of a faculty member.
-Many enjoy the experience so much that they continue for several semesters.
-PHYS 395 Research with Faculty Mentor II is a required course for all of our BS majors.
-In addition to PHYS 395, students may also take PHYS 295 Research with Faculty Mentor I as an elective as many times as desired.
-These courses give students the opportunity to participate in leading-edge research and to gain hands-on experience with a variety of experimental tools and techniques that will enhance their resume.
-An approved learning contract is required prior to registering for PHYS 295 and PHYS 395, and students must be registered within the first week of classes.
+More than half of our B.A. majors, alongside all B.S. majors, engage in at least one semester of research under the guidance of a faculty member.
+Many students find the experience so rewarding that they choose to continue for several semesters.
+PHYS 395 Research with Faculty Mentor II is a required course for all of our B.S. majors.
+In addition to PHYS 395, students have the option to enroll in PHYS 295 Research with Faculty Mentor I as many times as desired.
+These courses provide students with the opportunity to participate in cutting-edge research and acquire hands-on experience with various experimental tools and techniques, which can significantly enhance their resumes.
+Students may also earn course credit while pursuing internship opportunities in a physics-related industry by enrolling in PHYS 293.
+An approved learning contract is required prior to registering for PHYS 295, PHYS 395, and PHYS 293.
+Learning contracts and registration must be completed within the first week of classes.

 Departmental Involvement

 The Society of Physics Students is open to anyone interested in physics and is meant to build connections between undergraduates, graduate students, faculty, and alumni.
-The society invites visitors to give talks and sponsors a number of events for students each year.
+Each year the society invites visitors to give talks and sponsors a number of events for students.

 The Visibility in Physics is a student organization that aims to provide resources, advice, and a welcoming and encouraging social atmosphere for underrepresented minorities and allies in the field of physics.